kampfj/Room-Matching-Machine/writeup.md

 Much of the main work happens in this class.
 This is where we take in an input list of Participants and really break down the data - we construct obvious matches, check for trios of kids that particularly vibe, and we keep important lists that will help us finish off the rooms.

 `NoPreferences.java` extends `ProcessPreferences.java`
 Randomly constructs rooms in the case where no preferences are allowed but disrequests are still in play.
-For the original purposes of the project, this was used often when we had short hotel stays for the purpose of faciliating new friendships.
+For the original purposes of the project, this was used often when we had short hotel stays for the purpose of facilitating new friendships.

 `ConstructRooms.java`
 Takes in our list of participants and uses `ProcessPreferences` to obtain optimal matching.